-When you think of tools on the construction job site, most likely a saw, wrench and hammer come to mind.
-While these low-tech tools are still essential for construction, new high-tech tools are proving to be just as important when building a successful residential community or commercial building.
+When you think of tools used in construction, most likely a saw, wrench and hammer come to mind.
+While these low-tech tools are absolutely essential for construction, new high-tech tools are proving to be just as important when building a successful residential community or commercial building.
 New technologies for construction were created to improve efficiency and save money, but these tech tools are also attracting a new generation of workers who might otherwise be steered into other occupations.

 In a recent CBC article Shaun Thorson, CEO of Skills/Compétences Canada says, “I think having those technologies will definitely appeal to young people and probably will help in recruitment.
 I think it also demonstrates … that there are a lot of different skill sets involved in these occupations, and they are complex.”

 Boffo Building, our in-house full service construction team, builds all the residential and commercial developments for Boffo Properties.
 In addition, Boffo Building is the preferred construction partner for clients on their projects, from major residential renovations to new builds to office and retail fit-outs.
 We sat down for a Q&A with three key members of the Boffo Building team to hear directly about how adopting new technologies has changed the landscape of construction sites.

 Q. How have new technologies enhanced your projects?